Newton perfect in preseason debut, Panthers edge Jags 24-23

 JACKSONVILLE, Fla.
 (AP) — Cam Newton was perfect in his preseason debut.

-Seeing live action for the first time since last season's finale, Newton completed both of his passes for 21 yards and a touchdown in Carolina's 24-23 victory over the Jacksonville Jaguars on Thursday night.
+Seeing live action for the first time since last season's finale, Newton completed both of his passes for 21 yards and a touchdown in the Carolina Panthers' 24-23 victory over the Jacksonville Jaguars on Thursday night.

-Newton's 9-yard slant pass to Kelvin Benjamin capped a 10-play opening drive that showed Panthers coach Ron Rivera all he needed to see from his star quarterback.
+Newton's 9-yard slant pass to Kelvin Benjamin capped a 10-play opening drive that showed coach Ron Rivera all he needed to see from his star quarterback.
 Newton spent the rest of the night watching from the sideline.

 The 2015 league MVP had surgery in March to repair a partially torn rotator cuff in his right, throwing shoulder.
 Newton participated in the first five practices of training camp before developing soreness and backing off for nearly two weeks.